aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/tablestyle/_index.md

 ﻿---
 title: TableStyle
 second_title: Aspose.Cells for JavaScript via C++ API Reference
-description: Represents the table style.
+description: Represents the style of the table.
 type: docs
 url: /javascript-cpp/tablestyle/
 ---

 ## TableStyle class

-Represents the table style.
+Represents the style of the table.

 ```javascript
 class TableStyle;